 In July 2012, the Company purchased 100% of the LIFERs in PHC TOB Trusts which acquired approximately \$65.3 million of PHC Certificates issued by three trusts sponsored by DB.
 The Company purchased the LIFERS issued by the PHC TOB Trusts for approximately \$16.0 million and pledged the LIFERS to the trustee to secure certain reimbursement obligations of the Company as the holder of LIFERS.
 The PHC TOB Trusts also issued SPEARS of approximately \$49.0 million to unaffiliated investors.
 The SPEARS represent senior interests in the PHC TOB Trusts and have been credit enhanced by DB.
 The LIFERS entitle the Company to all principal and interest payments received by the PHC TOB Trusts on the \$65.3 million of PHC Certificates held by it after payments due to the holders of the SPEARS and trust costs.
 The SPEARS bear interest at a variable rate based on SIFMA.
-As of September 30, 2012 the rate paid on the PHC TOB Trusts in its consolidated financial statements as it has determined it is the primary beneficiary of these variable interest entities.
+As of September 30, 2012 the rate paid on the PHC TOB Trusts on the SPEARS was 0.53%, resulting in a total cost of borrowing of 2.15%.
+The Company is reporting the PHC TOB Trusts in its consolidated financial statements as it has determined it is the primary beneficiary of these variable interest entities.
 As a result, the Company also reports the SPEARs as outstanding debt since this transaction is accounted for as a secured financing arrangement.